 Anger Management Techniques

-Lifestyle changes can also help lessen or eliminate symptoms of anger and depression.
-Consider reflecting on your daily routine.
+Take a moment to ask yourself if you prioritize your mental and physical health.
 Do you take adequate time to care for your physical and emotional well-being?
-Are you getting enough sleep and exercising regularly?
 If not, focusing on optimizing your routine may be the first step.

 Here are ways to deal with anger and depression: